You know that feeling when you’re nodding, smiling, saying “I’m fine” for the hundredth time, while something inside whispers, “This isn’t really me.”

 Maybe it was a breakup.
 A redundancy.
 A health scare.
 Burnout.
 The death of someone close.
 A career change that shook everything loose.

 Or maybe there wasn’t one big moment.
-Just building quietly.
-A sense that you’ve outgrown the roles, the expectations, the version of yourself you’ve been performing.
+Just something building quietly.
+A sense that you’ve outgrown the roles, the expectations, and the version of yourself you’ve been performing.

 You’re up late scrolling job sites, not looking for what excites you, but for what looks good.
 The title that sounds impressive.
 The LinkedIn profile that says you’ve got it together.
 Even when you don’t feel it.

 You’re following the script.
 Graduate.
 Get a job.
 Get married.
 Buy a house.
 Have kids.
 Keep up.
 Keep smiling.
 Post the highlight reel.
-Because God forbid anyone sees what’s actually going on behind the scenes.
+Because God forbid anyone finds out.

 You’re always available.
-And before you know it, work has crept into every corner of your life.
-You’re checking your phone during dinner.
+Checking your phone during dinner.
 Excusing yourself from your child’s bedtime story to answer a call.
 Sneaking to the loo to reply to a message, hoping your family don’t notice you’re still “on.”

 No matter what, something in you is saying, “I can’t keep living like this.”